Last Updated on September 23, 2020 by Nina Ahmedow

 In fact, one of the best vegan restaurants in Athens isn’t actually located in Athens, but in the upscale suburb Glyfada.
 Avit makes some of the best vegan burgers I’ve ever had the pleasure of eating.
 The potatoes that come with them are definitely the best in Athens.
 Be careful though because the burgers are huge.
 If you manage to finish one you’ll be super full.
 But they also make lighter and healthier options such as salads and bowls.

-The owners are some of the sweetest people you will find in the city.
+The owners are some of the sweetest people you will meet in the city.
 And it’s their love for good vegan food that makes Avit so amazing.
+This is also one of the spots that every vegan in Athens seems to agree on as being fantastic.

 Cozy and Vegan Coffee House